Reversible DNA codes over a family of non-chain rings $R_{k,s}$: Abstract

 \section{Abstract}

-In this work we extend results introduced in \cite{dnahalka}.
-Especially, we solve the reversibility problem for DNA codes over the non chain ring $R_{k,s}=F_{4^{2k}}[u_1,\ldots,u_{s}]/\langle u_1^2-u_1,\ldots, u_s^2-u_s\rangle$.
-We define an automorphism $\theta$ over $R_{k,s}$ which helps us both finding the idempotent decomposition of $R_{k,s}$ and solving the reversibility problem via skew cyclic codes.
+In this paper, we solve the reversibility problem for DNA codes over the non-chain ring $R_{k,s}=\mathbb{F}_{4^{2k}}[u_1,\ldots,u_{s}]/\langle u_1^2-u_1,\ldots, u_s^2-u_s\rangle$.
+We define an automorphism $\theta$ over $R_{k,s}$ which help us both find the idempotent decomposition of $R_{k,s}$ and solve the reversibility problem via skew cyclic codes.
 Moreover, we introduce a generalized Gray map that preserves DNA reversibility. \\ \textit{Keywords:} Skew Cyclic Codes, DNA Codes, Gray Map, Reversible Codes, DNA $k$-bases.\\ \textit{2010 Mathematics Subject Classification:} 94B15, 94B05, 92D20.